0xb1tByte/CRTE-Journey/Scripts/README.md

 # NestedGroupsACLs.ps1
 A simple script to automate the task of finding **Interesting ACLs** of **Nested Groups** of a user.
-The script is relying in the following tools:
+The script is relying on the following tools:
 - PowerView.ps1

 # Usage :